unraid/docs/docs/unraid-os/manual/shares.md

 - this option is mandatory. ie, Primary storage must be selected
 - any named pool can be selected
-- "Array" can be selected (meaning the unRAID array)
+- "Array" can be selected (meaning the Unraid array)

 #### **Secondary Storage:**